 - ⅛ teaspoon Black Pepper

-- 2 tablespoons Milk, any variety
+- 2 tablespoons Milk, or heavy cream

 - 4 ounces Cheddar Cheese, shredded (about 1 cup)